Have You Been Injured While On Your Motorcycle?

 Past and Future Medical Expenses: This may include fees for emergency room visits, hospital care, surgery, assistive devices and appointments with approved medical professionals.

 Lost Wages: Injured motorcycle accident victims may be able to recover compensation for wages they would have earned had the accident not occurred.
 If the injured victim was unemployed at the time of the accident, they may be awarded lost wages if their attorney can demonstrate earning potential during this time period.

 Pain and Suffering: Since motorcyclists are not bound by PIP regulations, they are permitted to seek pain and suffering without proving their injury is permanent.
 This includes compensation for the physical pain suffered as a result of injuries sustained in the crash.
 Factors including the nature of the injury, the extent of the pain, and the length of time the victim is expected to suffer are considered when awarding damages for pain and suffering.

 Mental Anguish: Victims and families may also be awarded for emotional suffering incurred as a result of the accident.
 This can compensate the victim for fright, embarrassment, nervousness, worry, grief and other forms of emotional distress.

 Loss of Consortium: The uninjured spouse of a motorcyclist injured in an accident may be able to recover damages for loss of marital benefits, including companionship, sexual relations, affection and comfort.

 Punitive Damages: Punitive damages are those monetary damages awarded to the injured party that are intended to punish the wrongdoer.
 Punitive damages are available in situations where it can be shown by clear and convincing evidence that the harm done to you or your loved one was the result of the at fault parties willful, wanton, or reckless conduct.

-If you have questions regarding a motorcycle accident or injury, call Murray Law Offices or email us.
+If you have questions regarding a motorcycle accident or injury, call Murray Law Group, LLC or email us.
 Don't Worry, Call Murray!